eduvpn/documentation/API.md

 # Changelog

-In API version 2, two calls were added:
+In API version 2, some calls were added:

 * `POST` to `/create_certificate` to create a `private_key` and
   `certificate` for an instance to be used with all profiles.
 This makes it